The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Introduction

-In order to achieve these results, we find the generators of the infinitesimal deformations of the complex structures for orbifolds arising from families of polynomials of the types mentioned above (see Subsection 2.2).
-In particular our results give information on the connected components of the moduli of $\mathbb{Q}$-homology 7-spheres with specific differential structure which can be expressed as link of isolated hypersurface singularities coming from Johnson and Koll\'ar's list of Fano 3-folds of index 1.
-Our findings can be interpreted in two different setting:
+\begin{itemize} \item Seifert $S^1$-bundles are rational homology spheres if and only if the corresponding orbifolds are rational homology complex projective spaces \cite{Ko2}, so our results describe some components of the moduli space of rational homology complex projective 3-spaces with quotient singularities. \item Sasaki-Einstein structures on the manifold determine Ricci-flat K\"ahler cone metrics on the corresponding affine cone \cite{BBG}, so our results give information on the moduli of Calabi-Yau cones. \end{itemize}

-\begin{itemize} \item Seifert $S^1$-bundles are $\mathbb{Q}$-homology spheres if and only if the corresponding orbifolds are $\mathbb{Q}$-homology complex projective spaces \cite{Ko2}, so our results describes some components of the moduli space of $\Q$-homology complex projective 3-spaces with quotient singularities. \item Sasaki-Einstein structures on the manifold determine Ricci-flat K\"ahler cone metrics on the corresponding affine cone \cite{BBG}, so our results give information on the moduli of Calabi-Yau cones \cite{Od}. \end{itemize}
+In order to obtain these results, we find the generators of the infinitesimal deformations of the complex structures for orbifolds arising from families of polynomials of the types mentioned above, and then determine the moduli problem for K\"ahler-Einstein metrics on the corresponding hypersurfaces embedded in weighted projective spaces.
+In fact, arithmetic conditions on the invertible polynomials are imposed so the corresponding links are rational homology 7-spheres admitting Sasaki-Einstein metrics.
+Then we we use these arithmetic constraints to obtain all possible monomials of certain degree $d.$

-The general strategy is to find the arithmetic conditions provided by the invertible polynomials $f$ that produce links $L_f$ that are $\mathbb{Q}$-homology 7 spheres and also admit Sasaki-Einstein metrics.
-Then we interpret these arithmetic conditions as constraint to obtain all possible monomials of certain degree, that describe the space of deformations of holomorphic structures on the orbifold $Z_f=\{f=0\}/\mathbb{C}^*$ associated to the link.
-Thus in order to find the number of monomials we obtain a Diophantine equation subject to certain the conditions that we are able to solve for the different invertible polynomials that appear in this problem.
+Due to our interest in smooth Sasaki-Einstein links, our results are based on the information obtained on the subset all quasismooth elements determined by the monomials in $H^{0}(\mathbb P(\mathbf{w}), \mathcal{O}(d)).$ Nonetheless, the explicit description of $H^{0}(\mathbb P(\mathbf{w}),\mathcal{O}(d))$ leads to the study of the non-quasismooth polynomial generated by these monomials where, as suggested in \cite{LX} (see also \cite{Od1}), the ones with at worst klt singularities are the candidates to give rise to non-smooth links whose metric cones can be considered as some sort of degenerating Calabi-Yau cones.
+Actually, non-quasismooth klt hypersurfaces with $\alpha$-invariant greater than one describe points in the boundary of a compactification of the moduli of quasismooth K\"ahler-Einstein weighted hypersurface and on the $K$-moduli of Fano cones as described in \cite{Od} for instance.
+We explore these ideas in the last section of this article and explain how to produce families of quasismooth weighted hipersurfaces that denegerate to non-quasismooth klt varieties through examples.